Caillou

 Based on the books by Hélène Desputeaux, it focuses on a four-year-old boy named Caillou who is fascinated by the world around him.
 The series was produced in Canada by the CINAR Corporation (later Cookie Jar Entertainment), while the fifth and final season was produced in association with the South African studio Clockwork Zoo.

-The show is being followed by a computer-animated reboot series, set to premiere on Peacock in 2023 and with 52 11-minute episodes.
+The series received initial positive reviews from critics and audiences.
+Contrarily, in the years following its release, the series saw a more negative reception and sparked backlash regarding its themes, writing, and perceived lack of educational value.
+The title character's misbehavior in particular has also been widely condemned, especially in its earlier seasons.

-Plot
+Premise

-Caillou lives with his mother, father, and younger sister, Rosie.
+Caillou lives with his family (his mother Doris, father Boris, younger sister Rosie, and pet cat Gilbert).
 He has many adventures with his family and friends, and uses his imagination in every episode.